 While there are new jobs being advertised every day, it’s important to understand the seasons of job hunting.
-The new year (Feb-Mar) is a busy time for job seekers and employers alike.
+The new year (Feb-Mar) is a busy time in the job market.
 The end of financial year may also be another busy time as managers and businesses receive new budgets.
 Some industries are more likely to have seasonal jobs available than others.
 For example, rural picking and harvesting, retail (especially around Christmas), tourism and festivals, such as music and the Arts.

-While you’re in the process of finding a new job, your finances will be impacted, usually negatively.
-It’s important to ensure your finances are stable so you can focus on finding and getting a job.
+While you’re in the process of finding a new job it may be that your finances are negatively impacted.
+It’s important to get your financial situation sorted out so you can focus on getting a new job.

-Planning for the future is about taking control of your financial situation and strengthening your financial security now and for when you return to the workforce.
-You can access our free online courses with our financial literacy experts at Westpac’s Davidson Institute.
+Planning for the future is about taking control of your financial situation and strengthening your financial security for now, and when you return to the workforce.
+Find more financial education and information on our Master Your Money pages.

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness for the information to your own circumstances and, if necessary, seek appropriate professional advice.

 © Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.